• Getting about

 If, after your tour of the historical part of Portoferraio, you want to spend the afternoon in a town on the eastern side of the island, head for Porto Azzurro, a journey that takes about half an hour by bus).
 This small sea town has a beautiful square facing the beach, full of fish restaurants, and if you're not hungry you can just sit on one of the benches in the shade, under the numerous colourful, perfumed creepers.

-Request a free quote 0 My choice
+• Request a quote

 • Hotels